Illegal aliens (Library of Congress Subject Heading)

-Illegal aliens is a topical subject term in the Library of Congress Subject Headings thesaurus, that is, a phrase assigned by librarians to describe the content of books and other documents in a library catalog.
-The subject heading became a topic of political interest in the United States in 2016, when a decision by the Library of Congress to revise the heading and replace it with the terms "unauthorized immigration" and "noncitizens" was opposed by congressional Republicans.
+Illegal aliens was a topical subject term in the Library of Congress Subject Headings thesaurus, a phrase assigned by librarians to describe the content of resources in a library catalog relating to undocumented immigration.
+The subject heading became a topic of political interest in the United States in 2016, when a decision by the Library of Congress to revise the heading and replace it with the terms Noncitizens and Unauthorized immigration was opposed by congressional Republicans.
+It was the first time in US history that Congress interfered in the determination of a Library of Congress Subject Heading.
+The Illegal aliens group of subject headings was replaced with two headings, Noncitizens and Illegal immigration and the corresponding subheadings.

 Background

-The subject heading "Aliens, Illegal" was established by the Library of Congress in 1980 and revised to "Illegal aliens" in 1993.
+The subject heading Aliens, Illegal was established by the Library of Congress in 1980 and revised to Illegal aliens in 1993.